rashikasahu35/AWS/Pythonapp-on-EC2-with-AWS-DevOps/README.md

 # Python Application on AWS EC2 using AWS DevOps Services
 A fully automated CI/CD pipeline was implemented to deploy a Python application on an AWS EC2 instance using AWS DevOps services such as CodeBuild, CodeDeploy, and CodePipeline.
-The pipeline includes building a Docker image, managing credentials securely, and deploying the application as a Docker container.
+The pipeline includes building a Docker image, securely managing credentials, and deploying the application as a container.

 ## Services Used
 - **AWS EC2:** Hosting the Python application.